How do you save more money? I’ve compiled 175 frugal living tips to help.

 140. Turn down your home temperature by 2 degrees in the winter and up by 2 degrees in the summer.

 141. Switch to a smaller cell service like Mint or Red Pocket with the same coverage

 142. Try cheaper makeup.
-ELF is $1-$2 per item and is a great brand.
+ELF is a great brand, $1-$2 per item.
 I especially love their eyeliner.

 143. Keep a list of really simple pantry meals in your kitchen.
 When you’re tempted to order take-out, look over your list.
 Even a frozen Stouffers lasagna is cheaper than pizza delivery.

 144. Look for the best bank for your needs..
 Look specifically at smaller banks and credit unions.